Perfect GUI

 values array Options to be displayed.

-value string | number Optional.
+value string | number Only used in Simple Mode.
 Defines the default selected value in the options array.
 This can either be a string, which must correspond to one of the values within the options array, or a number, representing the index of the selected value in the array of options.

 tooltip string|boolean Descriptive text showing up on hover.
 If set to true, its value will be the same as the label.